 Technology integration in education has transformed learning environments, with Learning Management Systems (LMS) becoming essential tools in facilitating and managing digital learning experiences.
-Moodle, one of the most widely used LMS planems, is known for its flexibility and user-centered features that allow educators to create engaging and peophalized learning environments.
-By employing a variety of digital learning tools-such as the potential to promote self-regulated learning (SRL) among students, a critical skill in the digital age (Geng, et al., 2019).
+Moodle, one of the most widely used LMS platforms, is known for its flexibility and user-centered features that allow educators to create engaging and personalized learning environments.
+By employing a variety of digital learning tools-such as discussion forums, quizzes, and collaborative spaces-Moodle has the potential to promote self-regulated learning (SRL) among students, a critical skill in the digital age (Geng, et al., 2019).
 As educational institutions seek innovative ways to enhance student learning autonomy and motivation, designing Moodle activities with SRL in mind is an emerging area of interest.

 The innovation this study offers is a Moodle-based design that goes beyond content delivery by integrating features and activities that specifically promote SRL.
 This could include activities like goal-setting tasks, self-assessment quizzes, reflection journals, and interactive forums where students actively engage in their own learning journey.
-By embedding these elements within the Moodle platform 7 he study aims to create a structured yet flexible learning environment that empowers students to take control of their learning process, ultimately improving their motivation, autonomy, and readiness for lifelong learning.
+By embedding these elements within the Moodle platform, the study aims to create a structured yet flexible learning environment that empowers students to take control of their learning process, ultimately improving their motivation, autonomy, and readiness for lifelong learning.